Railway semaphore signal: Operation

 Worldwide, the first semaphore signals were controlled by levers situated at the signals.
 Some early signals protruded from the roof of the controlling signal box.
-Later, remote operation was effected by levers connected to the signal by single wires (UK), pairs of wires (Continental Europe), or pipes supported on rollers (US).
-The levers were grouped together in a building known as a "signal box" (UK and Australia) or "interlocking tower" (US).
+Later, remote operation was effected by levers connected to the signal by single wires (UK), pairs of wires (Continental Europe), or pipes supported on rollers (North America).
+The levers were grouped together in a building known as a "signal box" (UK and Australia) or "interlocking tower" (North America).
 In the UK multiple signal wires were grouped together, and in station areas were commonly routed beneath platform faces just above rail level.
 The operation of a single signal wire would cause some of the adjacent wires to 'jangle', and this noise was one of the many characteristic sounds of railway travel until the gradual introduction of colour-light signals from the mid 20th century.

 Semaphore signals may also be operated by electric motors, hydraulically or pneumatically, allowing them to be located further from the controlling signal box.
 In some cases, they can be made to work automatically.
 The signals are designed to be fail-safe so that if power is lost or a linkage is broken, the arm will move by gravity into the horizontal position.
 For lower quadrant semaphores this requires the spectacle case to be sufficiently heavy to ensure the arm rises rather than falls; this is one of the reasons for the widespread switch to upper quadrant signals.
 (The purpose of the balance weight often found on a lever lower down the post of a semaphore signal is actually to ensure the signal wire returns to its normal position when the controlling lever is put back.
 Otherwise, again, the signal could fail to return to danger.
 These counterweights are used just as commonly on upper- as on lower-quadrant signals.)

 Usage

+The following section describes semaphore signals as they were and are used with absolute block signalling in the United Kingdom.